Azure/azure-quickstart-templates/201-zerto-zca/README.md

-# Deploy Zerto Virtual Replication to Azure
+# Deploy Zerto Virtual Replication in Azure

 This template deploys a Zerto Cloud Appliance (ZCA) to Azure: